 A popular choice for expat parents moving to Detroit is to send their children to an international school.
-There are numerous institutions that follow a foreign curriculum, as well as some schools that offer the International Baccalaureate in Detroit.
+There are numerous institutions that follow a foreign curriculum such as the British schooling system, and some schools that offer the International Baccalaureate.

 Special-needs education in Detroit

-Children with special needs are well catered for in Detroit when it comes to inclusive and specialised education.
-Disabled or differently-abled children are granted learning support, emotional support, autistic support, life-skills support or multiple-disabilities support.
+Children with special needs, such as learning or developmental issues, are well catered for in Detroit when it comes to inclusive and specialised education.
+Disabled or differently-abled children are granted learning support, emotional support, life-skills support or multiple-disabilities support.

-Outside of the public school system, the city also has specialised schools that cater to specific disabilities such as schools for the deaf, the blind, and students with other special education needs.
+Outside of the public school system, the city also has specialised institutions that cater to specific disabilities such as schools for the deaf, the blind, and other specialised schools.

 Tutoring in Detroit